 If you do a little searching you can find even more information on this little-known predecessor to the Predators and Reapers we employ today.
 Rather than being a recoverable aircraft, the TDR was designed as a one-way flying bomb, guided from up to 40 miles away by an operator using the television link to steer.
 When operated as a drone, the landing gear was jettisoned after takeoff.
 The TDR (and the version built in Philadelphia at the Naval Aircraft Factory as the TDN - probably out of leftover blimp parts) were actually deployed as an operational unit in 1944, scoring hits on Japanese shipping.
 Take a look at Andreas Parsch's site at:

-Back to the Interstate/CallAir connection.
+Now for the Interstate/CallAir connection.
 When the Call family bought the parts inventory for the Cadet in 1945, the market was flooded with surplus aircraft of all types.
 The big manufacturers of light airplanes (Piper, Aeronca, Stinson, Taylorcraft) had large stocks of materials but they weren't about to let them go.
 The Calls were building low-wing, strut-braced, 2-and-3-place monoplanes with side by side seating for the civilian market and needed the Interstate stock of supplies as much for construction of their own designs as for any new Cadets.

+At least one of the Calls was a big fan of the Cadet and eventually led the charge to buy the type certificate.
 The next history lesson will take a look at the Call Aircraft Company and one of the two Cadets that emerged from their factory at Afton.
 In the meantime, we're prepared to cut the old fabric off of Callair Cadet serial number 1002.
 Stay tuned.